On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 In this section, I prove my version of the Bezboruah-Shepherdson Theorem.
 In Section~\ref{thecoding}, I will explain the Markov coding of sequences and prove some preliminary facts that will be used to prove the main theorem.
 In Section~\ref{mainsmurf}, I will give the proof.
 The main theorem runs as follows.

-\begin{theorem} Suppose we use the Markov coding to code sequences and that we use the sequences to code Hilbert-style proofs.
+\begin{theorem} Let the G\"odel numbers of $\bot$ and $(\bot\to \bot)$ be positive integers.
+Suppose we use the Markov coding to code sequences and that we use the sequences to code Hilbert-style proofs.
 Then, the theory ${\sf PA}^-$ plus all true universal sentences does not prove the consistency of \bs. \end{theorem}

 We note that ${\sf PA}^-$ plus all true universal sentences is alternatively axiomatised by just the subtraction axiom $\vdash x\leq y \to \exists z\,\; x+z =y$ plus all true universal sentences.

 The idea of the proof is as follows.
 We consider non-standard models of true arithmetic $\mc M$ and $\mc N$.
 Here $\mc N$ is an elementary end-extension of $\mc M$.
 Let $a$ be in $\mc M \setminus \mathbb N$ and let $b$ be in $\mc N \setminus \mc M$.
 Let $\alpha_0$ be the Markov sequence in $\mc N$ consisting of $a$ times $(\bot\to \bot)$.
 We note that $\alpha_0$ is also in $\mc M$.
 Let $\alpha_1$ be the Markov sequence in $\mc N$ consisting of $b$ times $\bot$.
 We take $\alpha := \alpha_0\alpha_1$.
 The sequence $\alpha$ is not a proof in $\mc N$.
 We proceed to thin out $\mc N$ to a model $\mc K$ of ${\sf PA}^-$ plus the true universal sentences, such that $\alpha$ is in $\mc K$ but $\alpha_0$ is not.
 Thus, in $\mc K$, the sequence $\alpha$ will be a proof of $\bot$ in $\mc K$, since it misses the point where we switch from the axioms to the conclusions.